My rating: 4 of 5 stars

 I read this collection of essays concurrently with Winterson’s novel, Art and Lies, and I suspect they were written concurrently, as there is much overlap in both books’ arguments about art and society—and the didacticism of Winterson’s fiction and the lyricism of her non-fiction only increases the similarity.
 Since I discussed Winterson’s political and social thought at length in my review of Art and Lies—in brief, she is a Romantic anti-capitalist, a radical-reactionary aesthete—I will confine myself here to more strictly literary matters.

 This book is in three parts.
-The first consists of the title essay, in which Winterson transforms the word “objects” from noun to verb, insisting on the actively transformative power of art, a power that requires an equally active response on the part of the viewer/reader.
+The first consists of the title essay, in which Winterson transforms the word “objects” from noun to verb.
+She insists on the actively transformative power of art, a power that requires an equally active response on the part of the viewer/reader.
 (Which Winterson argues, again, is difficult to achieve in techno-modernity with its materialism and all-encroaching and far too easy pop culture.)
 She mainly discusses visual art in this piece; it is anchored by her experience of being arrested “by a painting that had more power to stop [her] than [she] had power to walk away,” which forces her to learn more about the visual arts (she rather defensively chooses Bloomsberrie Roger Fry as her guide) and to discover her own capacity to sit silently in front of a work of art for the length of time it requires to unfold itself to her.
 Eventually Winterson reveals that the painting that so affected her was one of Massimo Rao’s.
-This is a bit surprising, given Winterson’s otherwise orthodox modernism, as Rao is a figurative if slightly surreal painter (I believe, though there does not seem to be much information about him out there), akin to the kitsch school of Odd Nerdrum.
-From what I can tell, I like his work well enough, it just seems like an strange choice for Winterson.
+This is a bit surprising, given Winterson’s otherwise orthodox modernism, as Rao is a figurative if slightly surreal painter, akin to the kitsch school of Odd Nerdrum.
 (You can see some of his paintings here.)

 She quotes Woolf’s “Four Women Novelists” at length to explain the folly of writing out of personal or political partisanship; I will quote it too since it runs so counter to the dominant literary ideology of our time, which counsels the writer to nurse every private resentment and political fury, and with which Woolf is often seen erroneously as being in accord: